willxxy/rust-nn/README.md

 Exploration of deep learning through rust, more specifically through [tracel-ai's burn deep learning framework](https://github.com/tracel-ai/burn).

+After some experimentation, found that [tch-rs](https://github.com/LaurentMazare/tch-rs) may be better for now (more stable).
+So will switch the focus to that.

 Tested on macOS Sonoma version 14.5, Apple M2 Max, Macbook Pro and rustc version 1.79.0.

 ## Usage